 If that sounds familiar, you’re not alone.
 The Better Sleep Council reports that on average, one in three Americans say that their bed partner negatively impacts their sleep.
 All that lost sleep can have big consequences.
-“Your relationships, your health, your well-being, and quality of life depend upon sufficient sleep,” explains Terry Cralle, RN, certified clinical sleep educator and Saatva sleep consultant.
+“Your relationships, your health, your well-being, and quality of life depend upon sufficient sleep,” explains Terry Cralle, RN, certified clinical sleep educator.
 “Couples should optimize their sleep quality to ensure a great relationship.”

 Ready for some help?
 Whether you sleep with a Sheet Stealer, a Night Owl, or a Constant Cuddler, many of the difficulties of sleeping with a partner can be overcome.
 Here are eight common scenarios and what to do about them.